 At the tender age of 3, Abram Taber ripped open a cardboard box with a plastic toy screwdriver to get at the ukulele within.
 Throughout the next 33 years of his life, Abram has worked towards that same goal: unleashing sounds with whatever tools are available.

 Abram has searched for sounds as a solo artist, playing in basements, bedrooms, and bars across the US since 2009.
-Hailing from Massachusetts and currently living in Philadelphia, Abram visited DIY scenes across the country over four tours between 2009 and 2016, making memorable stops in North Carolina, Illinois, Pennsylvania and Arizona.
+Hailing from Massachusetts and currently living in Philadelphia, Abram visited DIY scenes across the country over four tours between 2009 and 2016, making memorable stops in Illinois, Pennsylvania and Arizona.